-The Abortion Conversation Project brings a broad range of experiences to talking about abortion.
+The Abortion Conversation Projects brings a broad range of experiences to talking about abortion.
 We are a small, but mighty, all volunteer Board with a vast array of expertise.
 Some of us are abortion providers, some of us have had abortions, and some of us are committed to listening to the stories of those who are involved in abortion through our academic research or work in the community.
 As we explore how dialogue can help to change the conversation around abortion, we draw on our broad experiences.

-Terry Sallas Merritt, ACP Board President and founder of Connections Consulting, has been in abortion care work over 30 years, in counseling, training, administration, multi-site management and over 10 years in provider and organizational consulting.
+Terry Sallas Merritt, ACP Board Co-Chair and founder of Connections Consulting, has been in abortion care work over 30 years, in counseling, training, administration, multi-site management and over 10 years in provider and organizational consulting.
 Terry has been an active member, served on Boards and provided services to the National Coalition of Abortion Providers, Abortion Care Network, ACP and many abortion care clinics, focusing on strategic planning, management counseling, transition management, relationship marketing, legislative advocacy and counseling training.
 She has been a contributor to publications, including co-editor of A Guide to Emotional and Spiritual Resolution After Abortion.
 Terry's deep belief in the often untapped power of voice and language is her hallmark in persuasive speaking, interactive workshops and as a passionate advocate for innovative pregnancy decision and abortion counseling.
 She understands that when empowered to tell our own story in our own voice, we can be less vulnerable to the cultural stigma surrounding abortion.

-Peg Johnston, ACP Board Secretary, has been an abortion provider since 1981, and is the creator of the Pregnancy Options Workbooks.
-She is the primary author of several handouts developed by the Abortion Conversation Project and now available from the Abortion Care Network.
+Peg Johnston, ACP Board Co-Chair, has been an abortion provider since 1981, and is the creator of the Pregnancy Options Workbooks.
+She is the primary author of several handouts developed by the Abortion Conversation Project and the Abortion Care Network.
 Peg enjoys talking to women — and men — about their abortion experiences and challenging the stigma around abortion.
 She is also a past president/chair of the Abortion Care Network and the National Coalition of Abortion Providers and is the recipient of the 2011 David Gunn Lifetime Achievement Award.

 Loretta J. Ross was a co-founder and the National Coordinator of the SisterSong Women of Color Reproductive Justice Collective from 2005-2012, a network founded in 1997 of women of color and allied organizations.
 She is one of the creators of the term "Reproductive Justice" coined by African American women in 1994 following the International Conference on Population and Development in Cairo, Egypt.
 She is a nationally-recognized trainer on using the transformative power of Reproductive Justice to build a Human Rights movement that includes everyone.